706f6c6c7578/suck/README.md

 # suck
-suck.exe for Windows - download Usenet articles from defined Usenet Groups in suckrc.
+suck.exe for Windows - download Usenet articles from defined Usenet Groups in sucknewsrc.